LukasMMarinovic/knmp_win/README.md

 ## I have an awesome idea for *KNMP_win*.
 Post it in the issues section and I will check it out!

+## *KNMP_win* got me it trouble...
+Honestly, I can't help you there, sorry.
+Using my program for at the wrong time and/or place is 100% your fault, and I will take no responsibility.